BLCM/bl3mods/Apocalyptech/README.md

   corrected.
 - `2019-10-22_-_10-year-anniversary-event-4_-_mayhem_on_twitch.txt` - This
   is the Week 4 event, as sent by GBX itself.
-- `better_rare_spawn_hunt_stripped.txt` - This is a stripped-down version of
-  the Week 2 event which now *just* focuses on making sure that all rare spawns will spawn at 100% instead.
-Also makes most of the vehicle rare spawns more common, with the exception of Skagzilla (though note that those just have an increased chance, not guaranteed).
-  - Brood Mother, in Pyre of Stars, looks like it's unaffected by this, alas.
 - `better_eridium_event.txt` - This is a better (ie: OP and cheaty) version of the Week 3 event, which increases the Eridium drop rates even further, *vastly* reduces the customization costs at Earl's, and reduces the Eridium